Baburnama: Content

 (A personal episode and some verses by Babur.)'Äyisha-sultan Begum whom my father and hers, i.e. my uncle, Sl.
 Aḥmad Mirzā had betrothed to me, came (this year) to Khujand¹ and I took her in the month of Sha'ban.
 Though I was not ill-disposed towards her, yet, this being my first marriage, out of modesty and bashfulness, I used to see her once in 10, 15, or 20 days.
 Later on, when even my first inclination did not last, my bashfulness increased.
 Then my mother Khänīm used to send me, once a month or every 40 days, with driving and driving, dunnings and worry.

 In those leisurely days, I discovered in myself a strange inclination, nay! as the verse says, 'I maddened and afflicted myself' for a boy in the camp-bazar, his very name, Bāburī, fitting in.
 Up till then, I had had no inclination for anyone, indeed of love and desire, either by hear-say or experience, I had not heard, I had not talked.
 At that time I composed Persian couplets, one or two at a time; this is one of them:

 May none be as I, humbled and wretched and love-sick: No beloved as thou art to me, cruel and careless.

 From time to time Bāburi used to come to my presence but out of modesty and bashfulness, I could never look straight at him; how then could I make conversation (ikhtilät) and recital (hikayat)?
 In my joy and agitation I could not thank him (for coming); how was it possible for me to reproach him with going away?
 What power had I to command the duty of service to myself?
 One day, during that time of desire and passion when I was going with companions along a lane and suddenly met him face to face, I got into such a state of confusion that I almost went right off.
 To look straight at him torments and shames, I went on.
 A (Persian) couplet of Muhammad Salih's came into my mind.

 — Baburi Andijani, in Jahiruddin Muhammad Babur, Baburnama, Page 120 FARGHANA (q.
 Babur's first marriage.)

 Translations

-It was first translated into English by John Leyden and William Erskine as Memoirs of Zehir-Ed-Din Muhammed Baber: Emperor of Hindustan, later by the British orientalist scholar Annette Beveridge, and most recently by Wheeler Thackston, who was a professor at Harvard University.
+It was first translated into English from Persian Version by John Leyden and William Erskine as Memoirs of Zehir-Ed-Din Muhammed Baber: Emperor of Hindustan, later by the British orientalist scholar Annette Beveridge, and most recently by Wheeler Thackston, who was a professor at Harvard University.

-Widely translated, the Bāburnāma forms part of textbooks in no fewer than 25 countries – mostly in Central, Western, and Southern Asia.